Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Semi-automatic espresso machines

 Semi-automatic espresso machines have electronic temperature controls and built-in pumps, so you can set the temperature just right and you don’t have to push the water through yourself.
-But you do have to decide when to start and stop the flow of water, and you can learn how different variables affect your shot by tinkering with the settings.
+But you do have to decide when to start and stop the flow of water.
+You can learn how different variables affect your shot by tinkering with the settings.

 Fully automatic espresso machines